learn-co-curriculum/hs-git-environment-setup/README.md

 ###1.
 Set Up a Github Account

-If you are looking at this on Ironboard, then you've alread create an account on [Github](github.com), congrats!
+If you are looking at this on Ironboard, then you've already created an account on [Github](github.com).
 This first step was easy.

 ###2.
 Download Homebrew